mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 and scripts on the same domain.

-Many apps and libraries store tokens in localStorage, but some developers and security professionals believe this to be insecure.
+Many apps and libraries store tokens in localStorage, but some developers and security professionals believe this to be unsafe.

 Auth.js stores the access token (used to authorize requests to third party APIs such as GitHub or Google) on the backend side and uses a Secure, HttpOnly cookie